daiha98/kaggle_examples/p2_README_diamonds.md

 'A data frame with 53940 rows and 10 variables:

 - CARAT - Weight of the diamond (0.2--5.01)
-~ A metric “carat” is defined as 200 milligrams.
-Each carat is subdivided into 100 points.~
+{ A metric “carat” is defined as 200 milligrams.
+Each carat is subdivided into 100 points. }

 - CUT - Quality of the Cut in increasing order: Fair, Good, Very Good, Premium, Ideal